Visual Assist can add include directives for headers that resolve unknown symbols in the current C++ source file.

 Except for a few system libraries such as MFC and CRT, Visual Assist can only suggest the including of header files it has parsed.
-If "Add include" is missing from—or disabled in—a refactoring menu, Visual Assist has not parsed the header file.
+If "Add include" is missing from—or disabled in—the Quick Action and Refactoring menu, Visual Assist has not parsed the needed header file.

 Umbrella Header Files in C/C++